deta/space-docs/src/content/docs/use/space-apps/discovery.md

 ## App Discovery Pages

-If you find an app from the Discovery home page that you’re curious about, clicking it will bring you to an individual app’s Discovery page.
-You may also land on an app’s Discovery page from an external site, or if someone shared a Discovery link with you.
+If you find an app from the Discovery home page that you're curious about, clicking it will bring you to an individual app's Discovery page.
+You may also land on an app's Discovery page from an external site, or if someone shared a Discovery link with you.

 The Discovery Page looks like this.